Mom's Dinner

 Too Much Dressing?
 Add more filling… boil a couple more potatoes and eggs.

 Potatoes overcooked?
-Make mashed potatoes or twice baked potato casserole instead!
+You might have to start over or make mashed potatoes or twice baked potato casserole instead!

 • Easy Egg Salad Recipe